 Pathways to a Healthier You

 To ensure county-wide representation and participation, a committee was formed of individuals who encompass the diversity of Stephens County.
-The Pathways to a Healthier You ("Pathways") are comprised of business and industry, local government, coalitions, education, community and civic organizations, public health, health care and other entities working together.
+The Pathways to a Healthier You ("Pathways") are comprised of business and industry, local government, coalitions, education, community and civic organizations, public health, health care, and other entities working together.
 Committee members represent the communities of Bray, Central High, Comanche, Duncan, Empire City, Marlow, and Velma.
 On March 19, 2013, the committee adopted a vision statement for Stephens County to reflect the true progress and personal accountability they hope residents and the county as a whole will embrace.
 This vision will steer future efforts to build richness in health.
-Pathways vision is a county where citizens are aware of and inspired to live a safe and healthy life while maximizing resources to provide and encourage healthy Stephens and Jefferson counties.
+Pathways vision is a county where citizens are aware of and inspired to live a safe and healthy life while maximizing resources to provide and encourage healthy Stephens County.

 Our Community-Based Efforts